Welcome to Denver Fowler's homepage

 Introduction:

 Welcome to Denverfowler.com.
 I'm a British Palaeontologist (and adventurer!) working towards my PhD under Prof. Jack Horner at the Museum of the Rockies, Bozeman, Montana USA.
-I specialise in field palaeontology, especially prospecting for, and digging up dinosaurs.
-Widening public access to, and awareness of, scientific knowledge is another of my main interests; writing articles with minimal amounts of jargon, encouraging wide-appeal museum displays or media projects, and making time for non-professionals with interests in the sciences.
+I specialise in field palaeontology (especially dinosaurs, see my field photos), and research on dinosaur paleobiology.
+Another of my interests is public access and awareness of scientific knowledge, encouraging wide-appeal museum displays or media projects, and making time for non-professionals with interests in the sciences.
+I try to write my articles with minimal amounts of jargon.

 Academics: